 Please scroll down for menus

-Prof. Lipiński is a member of the editorial boards for Solar Energy and the Journal of Quantitative Spectroscopy and Radiative Transfer.
-He is involved in several professional organisations, including the International Centre for Heat and Mass Transfer, the American Institute of Chemical Engineers, and the Eurotherm Committee.
-Prof. Lipiński is a recipient of the Elsevier/JQSRT Raymond Viskanta Award (2013) and the ASME Yellott Award (2020).
-He became a fellow of the ASME in 2021.
+Professor Lipiński is a member of the editorial boards for the Journal of Quantitative Spectroscopy and Radiative Transfer, and Solar Energy.
+He is involved in several professional organizations, including the International Centre for Heat and Mass Transfer, the American Institute of Chemical Engineers, and the Eurotherm Committee.
+Professor Lipiński is a recipient of the Elsevier/JQSRT Raymond Viskanta Award (2013) and the ASME Yellott Award (2020).
+He became a Fellow of the ASME in 2021.